ABIY-ALT/loanflow/USER_MANUAL.md

     *   **Stage Information:** For each stage, the customer can see the responsible department and the estimated timeline for that specific stage.

 This feature enhances transparency by allowing customers to self-serve and monitor their application's progress through the pipeline.

+---

+## 13. Settings

+The **Settings** page is the central control panel for administrators to configure the core logic and structure of the LoanFlow application.
+Access to this page and its subsections is restricted to users with the appropriate administrative permissions.

+*   **Administrative Areas:** This section provides quick links to other key management pages:
+    *   **Manage Departments:** Create or delete the departments that are used in workflow stages.
+    *   **Manage Branches & Districts:** Define the organizational structure of districts and their corresponding branches.
+    *   **Manage Roles:** Create custom user roles and assign a specific combination of permissions to each one.
+    *   **Manage User Assignments:** Assign users to specific departments and roles.
+    *   **Register New User:** Create new user accounts in the system.

+*   **Manage Sectors:** Define the business sectors for loans.
+This includes creating **Parent Sectors** (e.g., "Service & Mining Sectors") and assigning **Child Sectors** (e.g., "Hotel and Tourism") to them.
+This structure is critical for routing loans into the correct workflow path.

+*   **Manage Request Types:** Create or delete the types of loan requests available in the system, such as "New Loan" or "Restructuring."

+*   **Workflow Definitions:** This is the most powerful part of the settings page.
+Here, you can:
+    *   **Define Workflow Paths:** Create sequences of workflows for each Parent Sector.
+    *   **Manage Versions:** Each workflow can have multiple versions.
+Only one version can be "active" at a time, which is the version new loans will follow.
+    *   **Edit Stages:** For each version, you can add, remove, and reorder stages.
+You can define the stage name, responsible department, timeline (in days), and percentage weight for progress calculation.
+    *   **Configure Documents & Statuses:** Within each stage, you can specify mandatory document requirements (as uploads or checkboxes) and create custom status options available to users working in that stage.

+*   **Save All Settings:** After making changes to workflows, you must click the **"Save All Settings to Database"** button to persist your changes.
+Changes to sectors and request types are saved immediately.